shikaan/shikaan.github.io/content/blog/cache-current-status/index.md

 Until next time!

----
-<a id="note1" href="#note1ref">1</a>.
-We still have Server Side Rendered applications, but _usually_ the backend layer responsible of rendering the client is still not taking care of other parts of business logic, making the whole thing still split to a certain extent.
+[^1]: We still have Server Side Rendered applications, but _usually_ the backend layer responsible of rendering the client is still not taking care of other parts of business logic, making the whole thing still split to a certain extent.

-<a id="note2" href="#note2ref">2</a>.
-This is not entirely true: there are ways to get stale content even with server rendered applications.
+[^2]: This is not entirely true: there are ways to get stale content even with server rendered applications.
 We are going to treat how to get fresh content in this (and other cases) in the [HTTP Headers section](#http-headers).

-<a id="note3" href="#note3ref">3</a>.
-We'll dig a bit deeper on how browsers actually understand when to request fresh data or not in the [HTTP Headers section](#http-headers)
+[^3]: We'll dig a bit deeper on how browsers actually understand when to request fresh data or not in the [HTTP Headers section](#http-headers)

-<a id="note4" href="#note4ref">4</a>.
-I am not letting you down ❤ [Here](https://developers.google.com/web/fundamentals/primers/service-workers/)'s a very good introduction by Google on the matter.
+[^4]: I am not letting you down ❤ [Here](https://developers.google.com/web/fundamentals/primers/service-workers/)'s a very good introduction by Google on the matter.